skeenp/gooeywrapper/readme.md

 - **Execution Mode Detection:** The `gooeywrapper` automatically detects the execution mode based on command-line arguments.
 It supports three modes: GUI, CLI, and GUI+CLI.
 - **Argument Parsing:** The library seamlessly integrates with the argparse module to handle argument parsing in both CLI and GUI modes.
 It allows you to define command-line arguments and their respective options in a unified manner.
 - **Gooey Integration:** In GUI and GUI+CLI modes, the library uses the Gooey library to generate a graphical user interface for the application.
 It provides a wide range of GUI widgets and options to enhance the user experience.
+- **Arguement Passthrough NEW Aug 2023:** Now supports argument passthrough using the 'use_cmd_args':True gooey option when calling the run method of gooeywrapper.
+To pass through arguments, you must specify the '--gui' flag to force the GUI to be shown followed by the flags referencing items for which you want to passthrough to the GUI.
+This allows values on the form to be prepopulated via the cmd line or calling mechanism (i.e. bat file, shortcut, etc).

 ## Installation